 1 - p-value, where the

 p-value is computed from a t-test.
-See Conversion rate.
+See Statistical calculations in A/Bn tests.

 Calculated metrics are not currently supported in lift and confidence functions.
 Analytics calculates metrics at an aggregate-level, rather than at a visitor-level.
 Confidence, in particular, is a visitor-level calculation.